protofire/filecoin-CID-checker/README.md

 Two API endpoints available:
 #### :8080/deals
-Get all deals information from database.
+Get deals information about all deals from the database.
 #### :8080/deals/:selector
-Get deals by selector: file CID, miner ID and deal ID.
+Get deals by selector: File CID, Miner ID and Deal ID.

 Both endpoints support pagination.

-More detailed information on API with examples: https://documenter.getpostman.com/view/6638692/T17AiA6S?version=latest
+More detailed information on the API with examples can be found here: https://documenter.getpostman.com/view/6638692/T17AiA6S?version=latest

 ### Lotus processors

 BlockWatcher periodically checks the network for new blocks.
-Every time a new block occurs, watcher runs processors.
+Every time a new block is added, the watcher runs processors.

 #### DealsProcessor

-Processor calls Lotus StateMarketDeals() method and saved all deals into "deals" collection.
+The Processor calls Lotus StateMarketDeals() method and saves all deals into the "deals" collection.

 #### SectorsProcessor

 The goal is to fetch sector information and discover the connection between deals and sectors.
-Processor calls StateMinerSectors() for each miner and saves to "sectors" collection.
+Thr Processor calls StateMinerSectors() for each miner and saves it to "sectors" collection.

 #### MinersProcessor

-Goal is to discover sector states
+The goal is to discover sector states.
-Combination of StateGetActor() and ChainReadObj() used to fetch miner information in miner.State struct.
+The combination of StateGetActor() and ChainReadObj() is used to fetch miner information form the miner.State struct.
-Miner state have Faults and Recoveries fields of type abi.BitField with sectors ids.
+The Miner state has two fields - Fault and Recovery - of type abi.BitField with sectors IDs.
-Sectors in "sectors" collection modified based on these values.
+Sectors in the "sectors" collection are modified based on these values.

 ### Database collections

-* Deals - stores deals information
+* Deals - stores the deals information
-* Sectors - stores sectors information
+* Sectors - stores the sectors information

-To work with collections there is a data abstraction layer in /internals/repos.
+There is a data abstraction layer in /internals/repos intended for working with the collections.

 ### Configuration